Sparse estimation in Ising Model via penalized Monte Carlo methods: Details of implementation

 \section{Details of implementation}

-In this section we describe in detail practical implementation of the algorithm analyzed in the previous section.
+In this section we describe in details practical implementation of the algorithm analyzed in the previous section.

 The solution of the problem \eqref{MCLasso} depends on the choice of $\lambda$ in the penalty term and the parameter $\psi$ in the instrumental distribution.
 Finding ``optimal'' $\lambda$ and $\psi$ is difficult in practice.
 To overcome this problem we compute a sequence of minimizers $(\hat\theta_i)_i$ such that $\hth _i$ corresponds to $\lambda = \lambda_i$ and the sequence $(\lambda_i)_i$ is decreasing.
-We start with the greatest value $\lambda_0$ for which the entire vector $\hat\theta$ is zero.
-For each value of $\lambda_i,$ $i>0,$ we set $\psi=\hat\theta_{i-1}$ and use the MCMC approximation \eqref{MCLasso} with $Y^1,\dots,Y^m$ given by a Gibbs sampler with the stationary distribution $p(y| \hth _{i-1})$.
+In the second step we use the Bayesian Information Criterion (BIC) to choose the final penalty $\lambda$.
+More precisely, we start with the greatest value $\lambda_0$ for which the entire vector $\hat\theta$ is zero.
+For each value of $\lambda_i,$ $i \geq 1,$ we set $\psi=\hat\theta_{i-1}$ and use the MCMC approximation \eqref{MCLasso} with $Y^1,\dots,Y^m$ given by a Gibbs sampler with the stationary distribution $p(\cdot | \hth _{i-1})$.
 This scheme exploits warm starts and leads to more stable algorithm.
-The important property of this approach is that the chosen $\psi = \hth _{i-1}$ is usually close to $\hth _i,$ because differences between consecutive $\lambda_i$'s are small.
-In our studies the final estimator $\hth$ is the element of the sequence $(\hth _i)_i$ that recognizes the true model in the best way (in general, we would use cross-validation or one of the information criteria).
-One believes that the final estimator $\hth=\hth _i$ is close to $\ths,$ therefore the chosen $\psi= \hth _{i-1}$ should also be similar to $\ths$ that makes $M$ in \eqref{betas} close to one.
-Finally, notice that conditionally on the previous step our algorithm fits to the framework described in subsection \ref{Ising_model}.

-The function $\ell^m_n(\th)$ is convex, so we can use proximal gradient algorithms to compute $\hat\theta_i$ as a solution of \eqref{MCLasso} for a given $\lambda_i$ and $\psi$.
+Next, the estimator $\hth$ is chosen using BIC that is a popular method of choosing $\lambda$ in the literature, for instance in \citet{Xueetal12}.
+Notice that the function $\ell^m_n(\th)$ is convex, so we can use proximal gradient algorithms to compute $\hat\theta_i$ as a solution of \eqref{MCLasso} for a given $\lambda_i$ and $\psi$.
 Precisely, we use the FISTA algorithm with backtracking from \citet{FISTA}.
-The whole procedure is summarized in Algorithm 1.
+The whole procedure is summarized in Algorithm~1.